relic-da/ArchEnemies/doc/adr/0003-dedicated-db-for-analytics-usage.md

-# 3. Dedicated db for analytics usage
+# 3. Dedicated storage for analytics

 Date: 2023-09-15